 Remember the $3 paper cutter?
 Here’s how I adapted it to cut my paint chips:

 I laid two strips of plywood onto the back (I had to shim it to keep it level); I literally just double face taped everything onto the cutter.
 Then I flipped it over and added a cross piece that was perpendicular and 7/8″ away from the cutting blade (also fastened with heavy duty double face tape).
 The setup is similar to having a fence extension on a mitre saw; the strip of plywood acted as a stop edge that kept all my paint chips consistently sized to 7/8″.
 Once each strip was cut, I turned it 90 degrees and then cut it again for a perfect square.

 I cut as many pieces of one colour as I needed and then grouped them into stacked piles beside my work space (labeled with the colour number so I could refer back to my excel sheet).

+Back to the one I did of Hubs.
 Once all my pieces were cut, I ordered them – according to my excel sheet – into rows and placed them into the medicine organizer.
 I had more rows than space available in the organizer so I had to double up some of the sections (I put a divider between the stacks and wrote the row number on it so I could keep track).